 Fall is also my favorite time to pull out my pressure cooker since it’s so great at stews, soups, braises.
 Put winter squash and an Instant Pot together and what do you get?
 Butternut squash soup of course!

-I tried a couple different concepts for the soup, and realized that what I really needed was simple, creamy, and fall New England.
+I tried a couple different concepts for the recipe, and realized that what I really needed was simple, creamy, and fall New England.
 Because that’s where I’m at!

 - Chop all the soup ingredients and add them to the pressure cooker.